-- (1) A registration card validly issued prior to the Program Transfer shall be void on the issuance of a new registration card. - (2) A registration card issued to an RMD agent shall be void when the agent has ceased to be associated with the RMD that applied for and received the RMD agent's registration card. - (3) A registration card that has been issued to a qualifying patient, including a hardship cultivation registration, shall be void when: - (a) The card has not been surrendered upon the issuance of a new registration card based on new information; - (b) The qualifying patient is no longer a resident of Massachusetts; or - (c) The patient is deceased.

-- (4) A registration card issued to a personal caregiver is void: - (a) When the registered qualifying patient has notified the Commission that the individual registered as the personal caregiver is no longer the personal caregiver for that patient; - (b) When the sole registered qualifying patient for whom the personal caregiver serves as such is no longer registered with the Commission; or - (c) Five days after the death of the registered qualifying patient to allow for appropriate disposal of marijuana pursuant to 935 CMR 501.105(J)(4). - (5) A void registration card is inactive and invalid.
+- (1) A registration card validly issued prior to the Program Transfer shall be void on the issuance of a new registration card. - (2) A registration card issued to an RMD agent shall be void when the agent has ceased to be associated with the RMD that applied for and received the RMD agent's registration card. - (3) A Patient Registration Card, including a hardship cultivation registration, shall be void when: - (a) The card has not been surrendered upon the issuance of a new registration card based on new information; - (b) The qualifying patient is no longer a resident of Massachusetts; or - (c) The patient is deceased. - (4) A Personal Caregiver Registration Card is void: - (a) When the registered qualifying patient has notified the Commission that the individual registered as the personal caregiver is no longer the personal caregiver for that patient; - (b) When the sole registered qualifying patient for whom the personal caregiver serves as such is no longer registered with the Commission; or - (c) Five days after the death of the registered qualifying patient to allow for appropriate disposal of marijuana pursuant to 935 CMR 501.105(10)(d). - (5) A void temporary or an annual registration card is inactive and invalid.